techstop/techstop/content/post/backup-restore-linux-timeshift.md

 draft: false
 type: post
 url: /backup-restore-linux-timeshift/
-description: "Follow this tutorial to learn how to use Timeshift on Linux.
+description: "Follow this tutorial to learn how to backup and restore linux with Timeshift.
 Timeshift is a backup utility for linux that allows you to create system snapshots to restore your system to a previously working state."
 categories:
 - linux
 tags: